 |Program steps:||Courtesy of:||Joerg Woerner|

 The second design of the TI-1766 II sports for unknown reasons larger solar cells than the first edition introduced just one year earlier.
 Texas Instruments entered already in 1981 with the TI-1766 the market of LCD-calculators powered by solar cells.
-It took only two years and the cheap looking TI-1706 appeared and found its own way in TI's calculator product line.
+It took only two years and the cheaper looking TI-1706 appeared and made its own way in TI's calculator product line.

 The next generation of both the TI-1766 II and TI-1706

-II gave still a difference in the appearance.
+II kept still a visible difference in their appearance.
 Don't miss the TI-1768

 of the same era sporting a tiltable display.

-Dismantling this TI-1766 II manufactured in 1987 by Inventec Corporation reveals a standard design centered around an unidentified single-chip calculator circuit soldered on a double-sided printed circuit board (PCB) and powered by four large solar cells.
+Dismantling this TI-1766 II manufactured in September 1987 by Inventec Corporation in Taiwan reveals a clean design centered around an unidentified single-chip calculator circuit soldered on a double-sided printed circuit board (PCB) and powered by four large solar cells.